Publication Ethics and Publication Malpractice Statement

 Authorship of a manuscript

-Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
-All those who have made significant contributions should be listed as coauthors.
-Where there are others who have participated in certain substantive aspects of the research project, they should be named in an Acknowledgement section.
-The corresponding author should ensure that all appropriate co-authors (according to the above definition) and no inappropriate co-authors are included in the author list of the manuscript, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+Authorship should be limited to individuals who have made significant contributions to the conception, design, execution, or interpretation of the reported study.
+The corresponding author must ensure that all co-authors have approved the final version of the manuscript and have agreed to its submission.

 Disclosure and conflicts of interest

-All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or their interpretation in the manuscript.
-All sources of financial support for the project should be disclosed.
+All authors should disclose any financial or other conflicts of interest that might influence the results or interpretation of their work.

 Fundamental errors in published works